Drawing as Mindfulness

 — Joseph Campbell

 Some say "Art is Life."
-If this is true, then this new program at Manifest is a Life Class, a Mind Class, or a Class on Being—we just happen to use pencils and pens to get a grip on life.
+This program embraces this concept by weaving together drawing with mindfulness, creating a transformative experience in Life, Mind and Being—we just happen to use pencils and pens to get a grip on life.

-Drawing and design concepts such as negative space, balance, harmony, proportion, and movement, among others, merit exploring in life as much as in art.
-Through the same processes that artists use to make art, non-artists can learn about themselves, about their world, about being in time.
+Principles of visual organization such as negative space, balance, harmony, proportion, and movement, among others, merit exploring in life as much as in art.
+Through the same processes that creatives use to make works of art, non-artists and experienced artists can learn more about themselves, their world, and being in time.
 Drawing as Mindfulness is not about creating a wonderful product (a 'work of art').
-Yes, drawings will be made—usually of simple objects brought in by the participants or provided by the instructor.
-But the real product is a quality experience, a renewed understanding of the value of practicing a form of visual art with a simple tool like a pencil or pen, and an enlivened connection to the world and people around you.
+Yes, drawings will be made—usually of objects from nature provided by the instructor.
+The real product is a quality experience.
+Participants in this course report experiencing a deeper appreciation of practicing a form of visual art.
+With a pencil and eraser, participants develop an enlivened connection to life and art, which enhances their relationship to the world and people around them.

-Join a 'rolling' 8-week group of fellow humans to explore how being in 'the studio' is like being in a church, an ancient old-growth forest, or prehistoric cave—allowing for the dissolving of assumed barriers between what one thinks about oneself relative to 'art' and how one processes the reality of being an individual in the world.
+Join a 'rolling' 8-week group of like-minded individuals to explore how being in 'the studio' is like being in a church, an ancient old-growth forest, or prehistoric cave.
+The experience dissolves assumed barriers between what one thinks about oneself relative to life and art.
+It alters how we process the reality of being connected in the world.

-Each week will include basic and refreshing drawing guidance as well as guided philosophical thinking structured around 7 principles of design and their opposites.
+Each week will include basic and refreshing guided drawing sessions as well as philosophical thinking structured around 8 principles of visual organization and their opposites.
 Classes are 2 hours.
-Each class will be facilitated by Brigid O'Kane who will bring her expertise and life insights to the group at hand.
-Discussion, sketching, and some writing will all center on the practice of mindfulness anchored by the 'principles of the day'.
+Each class is facilitated by Brigid O'Kane who brings her expertise and life insights to each class.
+Insightful discussions and thoughtful drawing processes are all central to the practice of mindfulness and are anchored in the 'principles of the day'.

 Level of Study

-The class is open to anyone—those from all levels of experience who are willing to participate as part of an evolving group for all 8 weeks of guided direction, and involvement in discussions about the crossovers between life and art.
-No talent is required, only curiosity and a positive spirit.
+The class is open to anyone.
+Those from all levels of drawing experience are welcome.
+The course is for those who are open to participating in guided drawing experiences and friendly conversations about the crossovers between life and art.
+No talent is required, only curiosity and an open mind.

 $200 (covers 8 consecutive weeks*, 2hrs per week)

-To encourage ongoing mindfulness practice at the Drawing Center, a 25% discount is offered to returning course participants re-registering within one week of their prior session's conclusion.
+A 25% discount offered to returning course participants re-registering within one week of their prior session's conclusion.
+Mindfulness is a lifelong practice, and Manifest offers this discount to encourage ongoing participation.

-NEW!
-Walk-in Option: Those who have taken the full 8-week course at least once may later register for walk-in attendance on a per-day basis at $25 per visit to any Monday session.
-Walk-in participants must register at least one week in advance of the date of attendance.
+Walk-in Option: Those who have taken the full 8-week course at least once may later register to walk-in to any Monday Drawing as Mindfulness session.
+Register on-line anytime.
+Contact Brigid O’Kane if you spontaneously register the same day you plan to attend class.

 Every Monday, 7-9pm